angeclau/BBCC2025_RNAseq_Tutorial/README.md

 ## When and Where

-The tutorial will be held on December 3rd, 2025, from 9:00 to 14:00 on the occasion of the Bioinformatics and Computational Biology Conference (BBCC2025), Complesso di Sant'Andrea delle Dame in Naples.
+The tutorial will be held on **December 3rd, 2025*, from 9:00 to 14:00 on the occasion of the Bioinformatics and Computational Biology Conference (BBCC2025), Complesso di Sant'Andrea delle Dame in Naples.

+Additional Question time and exercise discussion is scheduled on **December 10, 2025*, from 10:00 to 12:00.
+Send an email to get the invitation link.

 ## Detailed program